perwin/pyimfit/docs/pyimfit_emcee.md

 ![png](pyimfit_emcee_files/pyimfit_emcee_40_0.png)

-Note that the PA values are running up against our (rather narrow) limits for that parameter, so a next step might be to re-run this with larger PA limits.
+One thing to notice is that the PA values are running up against our (rather narrow) limits for that parameter, so a next step might be to re-run this with larger PA limits.